 Disclaimer:

 Financial aid covers up to two 400-level courses toward your graduate degree plan.
 However, any 200-300 level course you take as a leveling course is not allowed on your graduate degree plan, so financial aid will not cover a 200-300 level course.
-Please get in touch with financial aid for all questions related to tuition coverage.
+Please contact Financial Aid for all questions related to tuition coverage.
 There is nothing our office can do about this.